 The other day my sister's car wouldn't start.
 It seemed the battery was dead, so I got the jumper cables out of the trunk, pulled up along side her car and charged up the battery.
 I was proud of myself because this was the 1st time I jump started a car!

 Later that day she goes to start it again, but guess what?
 It does not start.
 We decide to jump it again.
 This time we know it's probably more than just a dead battery, so we decide to drive it over to my dad's car place to get repaired.

 Here's where it gets interesting.
 I'm driving along side her just in case the car dies again.
-And guess what?
-It did, and it happened at a pretty busy intersection.
+As luck would have it, it dies out again and this time it happened at a pretty busy intersection.
 So I find a way to pull over and park.
-I find a couple teens walking down the street and ask them if they can help out.
-Reluctantly they did and helped push the car to the side of the road.
+I see a couple teens walking down the street and ask them if they can help out.
+Reluctantly they did and helped us push the car to the side of the road.
 I thanked them.
 Still we are on a busy street blocking traffic.
 All of a sudden out of no where 2 other guys show up and start helping us push it more.
 They help us get it off the busy road into a parking lot.
 These guys were awesome and I don't even know where they came from.
-They are the real life heroes this entry is titles after.
-Many thank you's to those guys that helped us.
+Many thank you's to those guys that helped us!
 May good fortune come your way.

-So that's the story.
-Whatever you do, make sure your car is in good condition so it doesn't stall in the middle of traffic.
+Overall it was a though day.
+From this situation I learned the importance of making sure your car is in good condition before taking it out so it doesn't stall in the middle of traffic.
 If it does, call for help as soon as possible.
 If you see someone in need of help, be a hero and help them out.
-The world needs more heroes like that.
+The world needs more heroes!